QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

 The package `IterativeSolvers.jl <https://github.com/JuliaMath/IterativeSolvers.jl>`_ package implements this method.

-For our example, we start if a guess and solve for the value function and iterate
+For our example, we start with a guess and solve for the value function and iterate

 .. code-block:: julia